What is Base64 Image Encoder?

 - One-click copy to your clipboard

-- Download your string as a .txt file
+- Download your string as a.txt file

 - Real-time preview of the encoded result

-- 100% Client-side and private processing
+- fully client-side and private processing

 Why It Matters